breyell/SusEn/content/collections/pages/home.md

   -
     id: lp2a7ol0
     heading: 'Big questions.
 Bigger impact.'
-    large_text: 'Empowered by nature and guided by technology, we give businesses the blueprint for sustainable energy solutions.'
+    large_text: 'Empowered by nature and guided by technology, we give businesses and homeowners the blueprint for sustainable energy solutions.'
-    small_text: 'SusEn is a Singapore-headquartered sustainable energy management company designed to change the way we power, store, and manage energy.
-Utilising its power electronics technology, which includes proprietary hardware and software, it offers clients the value proposition of sustainable energy solutions at domestic and SME business scale.'
     type: intro
     enabled: true
     background_color: blue